ibexa/documentation-developer/docs/api/field_types_reference/xmltextfield.md

 # XmlText Field Type

 The XmlText Field Type isn't officially supported by [[= product_name =]].
 It can be installed by requiring `ezsystems/ezplatform-xmltext-fieldtype`.
-PlatformUI does not support WYSIWYG editing of Fields of this type.
+The Back Office does not support WYSIWYG editing of Fields of this type.

 This Field Type validates and stores formatted text using the eZ Publish legacy format, eZXML.